Mataram kingdom: Historiography

 The history of the Mataram area as the capital of the Central Javanese Mataram kingdom is also part of the historical Yavadvipa or Bhumijava (the land of Java), and the classical Javanese civilisation.
 The Indians collectively called them Yawadvipa, the Khmer referred to them as Chvea, the Chinese called them Shepo, Chopo or Chao-wa, the Arabs called them Jawi, Jawah or Zabag, and Srivijayan refer to them as Bhumijava.
 The native Javanese most often refer to their lands and country simply as Jawi (Java), while the name of their nagara (country) is often based on their capital.
-The only foreign source mentioning Mdaη was found in the Philippines inscription, dated 822 saka (900).
+The only foreign source mentioning Mdaη was found in the Philippines inscription, dated 822 saka (900 AD).

 There are no comprehensive written records that have survived in Java except numbers of prasasti (inscriptions) written on stones or copper plates.
 These inscriptions most often recorded the political and religious deeds of the rulers.
 The most common theme mentioned in inscriptions is the establishment of Sima (taxed rice cultivation land recognised through royal edict), and sometimes some portion or the whole of tax collected from this Sima land is appointed to fund the construction and maintenance of religious building.
 Nevertheless, some local legends and historical records, written on lontar—most often dated from later period—might also provides data and source to reconstruct the historical event.